The list— No.

-Essex gastropub the Flitch of Bacon is a stunning sixteenth Century pub, offering up food that equals the magnificence of its exterior.
+Up one place on last year, Essex gastropub Tim Allen’s Flitch of Bacon is a stunning 16th century pub, offering up food that equals the magnificence of its exterior.

-The pub offers a variety of craft beers and real ales as well as a solid range of wines and spirits.
+The pub offers a variety of beers as well as a solid range of wines and spirits.